curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 - New introspection function `type(var)`
 - Light configuration function: `GetLigths()`, `GetLightIntensity()`, `SetLightIntensity()` and `SetLightColor()`
 - Functions to change the volume of the sound globally: `AudioAmbienceGetVolume()`, `AudioGameGetVolume()`, `AudioAmbienceSetVolume()` and `AudioGameSetVolume()`.
+- New AGEBasic functions to query files in the file system.
+To access the most common paths in the game (like the configuration path, cabinet's path, etc.) They are useful in AGEBasic programs.
 #### Bug fixes

 - `CabDBAssign()` function fails when the name of the cabinet is a number: ex: "1942"